drarnakarick/hadoop_coursera/hadoop_week1_notes.md

 An article that nicely explains the various Hadoop components: http://dataconomy.com/hadoop-components-need-know/

-# My Week 1 – Lesson 2 notes: Hands-On Exploration of the Cloudier VM ##
+## My Week 1 – Lesson 2 notes:

+### Hands-On Exploration of the Cloudier VM

+Mostly interactive.
+See course materials.